 That is the reason you'll find a variety of muffins on this blog ranging from Lemon Poppy Seed Muffins, Peach Cobbler Muffins, Old-Fashioned Blueberry Muffins to my all time favorite Apple Cinnamon Muffins.
 But when it comes to hold the crown a traditional Blueberry Muffin recipe is always ahead of others.
 The best part if you don't have to go to the coffee shop to get these.
 Make them at home with ease.
 What is better than homemade muffins?

 This is my very first recipe on this blog and I wanted to start it with something that I absolutely adore.
 It is my old-is-gold blueberry muffins recipe.
 A fool-proof, easy to make recipe that always gets me praises.
-This is the best blueberry muffin recipe you will ever need.
+This is the best blueberry muffin recipe you will ever get your hands on.

 I usually make it for breakfast.
 The fresh out of the oven muffins are the best treat to enjoy in the mornings with a cup of tea or coffee.
 But, you can easily have it with any other meal you like, as a simple yet satisfying dessert.

 why this recipe works?